About demographic targeting

 How Google determines demographic information

-When people are signed in from their Google Account, we may use location signals and demographics derived from their settings.
+When people are signed in from their Google Account, we may use demographics derived from their settings or activity on Google properties, depending on their account status.
 Consumers can edit their demographic information by visiting Ads Settings.
 In addition, some sites might provide us with demographic information that people share on certain websites, such as social networking sites.

 For people who aren't signed in to their Google Account, we sometimes infer their demographic information based on their activity from Google properties or the Display Network.
 For example, when people browse YouTube or sites on the Display Network, Google may store an identifier in their web browser, using a “cookie.”
 That browser may be associated with certain demographic categories, based on sites that were visited.